gruntwork-io/docs/docs/reference/modules/terraform-aws-security/cross-account-iam-roles/cross-account-iam-roles.md

   # role.
   allow_full_access_iam_role_permissions_boundary = null

-  # A list of IAM ARNs from other AWS accounts that will be allowed access to
-  # Gruntwork Houston's CLI APIs.
-This is typically used for CI servers to be able
-  # to talk to Houston.
-  allow_houston_cli_access_from_other_account_arns = []

   # A list of IAM ARNs from other AWS accounts that will be allowed IAM admin access
   # to this account.
   allow_iam_admin_access_from_other_account_arns = []